Factory Trawlers and Fish Processing Vessels

 Unfortunately, crewmen working for even the best fishing companies are sometimes injured through negligence or unseaworthiness of their vessels.
 Crewmen and fish processors who are injured working aboard Bering Sea fish processors are protected by Federal maritime laws.
 Almost without exception, injured crewmen and fish processors are entitled to maintenance and cure benefits.
 These no fault benefits include payment of all reasonable and necessary medical expenses and payment of a daily living allowance while you are recovering from your injuries.

 If a crewman or fish processor is injured as a result of negligence or unseaworthiness, they are entitled to compensation for pain and suffering, lost past and future wages, lost earning capacity, vocational retraining, and past and future medical expenses.

-If you have been injured working on an Alaska Bering Sea catcher processor and you have questions about your rights to compensation for your injuries, call maritime injury lawyers Beard and his partners at Johnson Beard & Trueb PC to discuss your case at 1-800-621-1091.
+If you have been injured working on an Alaska Bering Sea catcher processor and you have questions about your rights to compensation for your injuries, call maritime injury lawyers Beard and his partners at Trueb & Beard, LLC to discuss your case at 1-800-621-1091.